Onemind-Services-LLC/naf/60 Multi-Vendor Network Automation/exercise/exercise2.md

 # Multi-Vendor Network Automation: LAN OSPF Configuration New York site(Cisco NXOS, Juniper OS, PALO ALTO OS)

 # Lab topology

-Please find below lab topology used for this lab demonstration.
+Below is the lab topology used for this lab demonstration.

 ![alt text](image.png)

 # Devices used for current excercise:
-Below is the topology for the New York site which we are going to use for configuring OSPF.
+Below is the topology for the New York site, which we will use to configure OSPF.

 ![alt text](image-1.png)

 ### Problem Statement:
-* Configure dynamic Routing Protocol in New York site.
+* Configure a dynamic routing protocol in the New York site.

 ### Solution
-* We will create ospf between Cisco NXOS and Juniper OS device at newyork site.
+* We will establish OSPF between a Cisco NX-OS device and a Juniper OS device at the New York site.
-* We will create ospf between Juniper OS and Palo alto device at newyork site.
+* Also, we will configure OSPF between a Juniper OS device and a Palo Alto device at the New York site.

 ### Lab guide:
 Steps:
-1. Create device_vars_ny.py and add below config.
+1. Create a file named device_vars_ny.py and add the following configuration:

-Description: In below we are creating device variables file which will be having the three device details Nexus OS and palo Alto OS and Juniper OS.
-This file is having dictionary with three device IP details and username and password our script will authenticate to the devices using these details.
+Description: In the code snippet below, we are creating a file to store device variables.
+This file will contain details for three devices: Nexus OS, Palo Alto OS, and Juniper OS.
+Each device is represented as a dictionary with its IP address, username, and password.
+These details will be utilized by our script to authenticate to the respective devices during the configuration process.

 ```python
 #device_vars_ny.py